subdavis/open-journal-mpls/blog/content/about.md

 ## What else could this do?

-If you have an idea for a project that might involve lots of open data and some questions you want to ask it, let me know!
+If you have an idea for a project that might involve lots of open data and some questions you want to ask it, let me know.
 I hope to tune these reports (or even generate topic-based digests) to reflect the needs of the reader, and AI is able to do that much more economically.
-If you care about transit, or about indiginous people's issues, you could imagine a weekly digest that picks out only the discussion.
-In the future, I'd like to incorporate not just the transcripts but also the supplemental materials (powerpoints, document attachments) to get more depth.

-I had a lot of ideas for this project.
-I am interested in asking more nuanced questions that involve multiple data sources, such as "How have a council member's positions changed over time?" that require more preprocessing work to dissect and chunk input data or search through it to find relevent sections.
-Context window size (how much a model remembers) is still a fundamental limit of LLMs.

 ## I have comments or suggestions.